-Environment ministry notifies guidelines on EPR for plastic packaging | Business
+Environment Ministry notifies guidelines on EPR for plastic packaging | Business

 - India

-“Taking forward the clarion call given by PM Shri @narendramodi ji to eliminate single-use plastics, @moefcc has notified comprehensive Guidelines on Extended Producers Responsibility on plastic packaging,” Yadav tweeted.
+"Taking forward the clarion call given by PM Shri @narendramodi Ji to eliminate single-use plastics, @moefcc has notified comprehensive Guidelines on Extended Producers Responsibility on plastic packaging," Yadav had tweeted.

-“The guidelines not only provide a framework to strengthen the circular economy of plastic packaging waste, but also promote development of new alternatives to plastics.
-They provide a roadmap for businesses to move towards sustainable plastic packaging,” Yadav said in the tweet.
+"The guidelines not only provide a framework to strengthen the circular economy of plastic packaging waste but also promote the development of new alternatives to plastics.
+They provide a roadmap for businesses to move towards sustainable plastic packaging," Yadav had said in the tweet.

 According to the notification, the new guidelines shall come into force with immediate effect.

-The new rules classify plastics into four categories- category 1 will include rigid plastic packaging; category 2 will include flexible plastic packaging of single layer or multilayer (more than one layer with different types of plastic), plastic sheets and covers made of plastic sheet, carry bags, plastic sachet or pouches.
+The new rules classify plastics into four categories- category one will include rigid plastic packaging; category two will include flexible plastic packaging of a single layer or multilayer (more than one layer with different types of plastic), plastic sheets and covers made of plastic sheet, carry bags, plastic sachet or pouches.

-Multi-layered plastic packaging (at least one layer of plastic and at least one layer of material other than plastic) will come under category 3 and plastic sheet or like used for packaging as well as carry bags made of compostable plastics fall under category 4.
+Multi-layered plastic packaging (at least one layer of plastic and at least one layer of material other than plastic) will come under category three and plastic sheets or like used for packaging as well as carry bags made of compostable plastics fall under category four.

-With respect to plastic packaging, the EPR covers reuse, recycling, use of recycled plastic content and end of life disposal by producers, importers and brand-owners.
+Concerning plastic packaging, the EPR covers reuse, recycling, use of recycled plastic content, and end of life disposal by producers, importers, and brand-owners.

 "The details provided by producers, importers and brand-owners and registered plastic waste processors will be cross-checked by the online portal," it said.

-“In case of difference, the lower figure would be considered towards fulfilment of EPR obligation of producers, importers and brand-owners.
-The certificates shall be subject to verification by Central Pollution Control Board or State Pollution Control Board or Pollution Control Committee, as the case may be,” it said.
+"In case of difference, the lower figure would be considered towards the fulfillment of EPR obligation of producers, importers, and brand-owners.
+The certificates shall be subject to verification by Central Pollution Control Board or State Pollution Control Board or Pollution Control Committee, as the case may be," it said.

-The government has also called for establishing of a centralised online portal by Central Pollution Control Board (CPCB) for the registration as well as filing of annual returns by producers, importers and brand-owners, plastic waste processors of plastic packaging waste by March 31.
+The government has also called for the establishment of a centralized online portal by Central Pollution Control Board (CPCB) for the registration as well as filing of annual returns by producers, importers, and brand-owners, plastic waste processors of plastic packaging waste by March 31.

-The centralised portal would act as the single point data repository with respect to orders and guidelines related to implementation of EPR for plastic packaging under Plastic Waste Management Rule, 2016.
+The centralized portal would act as the single-point data repository concerning orders and guidelines related to the implementation of EPR for plastic packaging under Plastic Waste Management Rule, 2016.

-Environmental compensation shall be levied based upon polluter pays principle, with respect to non-fulfilment of EPR targets by producers, importers and brand owners, for the purpose of protecting and improving the quality of the environment and preventing, controlling and abating environment pollution, the new rules said.
+Environmental compensation shall be levied based upon the polluter pays principle, concerning non-fulfillment of EPR targets by producers, importers, and brand owners, to protect and improve the quality of the environment and prevent, control, and abate environment pollution, the new rules stipulate.

-“Payment of environmental compensation shall not absolve the producers, importers and brand owners of the obligations set out in these guidelines.
-The unfulfilled EPR obligations for a particular year will be carried forward to the next year for a period of three years,” it said.
+"Payment of environmental compensation shall not absolve the producers, importers, and brand owners of the obligations set out in these guidelines.
+The unfulfilled EPR obligations for a particular year will be carried forward to the next year for three years," it said.

-As per the new notification, the government has announced setting up of a committee which shall be constituted by the CPCB under chairpersonship of CPCB chairman, to recommend measures to the environment ministry for effective implementation of EPR, including amendments to Extended Producer Responsibility (EPR) guidelines.
+The government has announced the setting up of a committee which shall be constituted by the CPCB under the chairpersonship of CPCB chairman, to recommend measures to the ministry for effective implementation of EPR, including amendments to Extended Producer Responsibility (EPR) guidelines.

-The committee shall comprise of representative from concerned ministries/departments such as Ministry of Housing and Urban Affairs, Ministry of Micro, Small and Medium Enterprises, Department of Drinking Water and Sanitation, Department of Chemical and Petrochemicals; Bureau of Indian Standards, three State Pollution Control Boards or Pollution Control Committees, Central Institute of Plastic Engineering and Technology (CIPET), National Environmental Engineering Research Institute (NEERI), and three industry associations, and any other invitee as decided by the chairperson of the committee.

-Under the new guidelines, SPCBs or PCCs shall submit annual report on EPR portal with respect to its fulfilment by producers, importers and brand-owners (which include manufacturers of plastic packaging material) and plastic waste processors in the state/Union Territory to the CPCB.
+Under the new guidelines, SPCBs or PCCs shall submit an annual report on the EPR portal concerning its fulfillment by producers, importers, and brand-owners (which include manufacturers of plastic packaging material) and plastic waste processors in the state/Union Territory to the CPCB.

-“The report shall also be submitted to the state-level monitoring committee constituted under the Plastic Waste Management Rules, 2016.
-The SPCB or PCC shall also submit an annual report with respect to recyclers or end of life disposal in the state or UT to the CPCB by July 31 of next year,” it said.
+"The report shall also be submitted to the state-level monitoring committee constituted under the Plastic Waste Management Rules, 2016.
+The SPCB or PCC shall also submit an annual report concerning recyclers or end of life disposal in the state or UT to the CPCB by July 31 of next year," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)